zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 As developers, we want to make sure the code we write is efficient and elegant.
 Oftentimes, optimizing for one optimizes for the other.
-The way we're going to set up our pallet up to achieve elegance and efficiency will be to break-up the "heavy lifting" dispatchable functions or extrinsics into private helper functions.
+The way we're going to set up our pallet up to achieve elegance and efficiency will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
 This improves code readability and reusability too.
 As we'll see, we can create private functions which can be called by multiple dispatchable functions without compromizing on security.

 :::info